kafkaesque-io/pulsar-beam/README.md

 ```

 ### How to run
-The steps how to start the web server.
+The steps to start the web server.
 ```bash
 $ cd src
 $ go run main.go